agBeta/jammed-together/cheatsheets/docs/01-ssh-apt-firewall.md

 You can get the best of both worlds by allowing password authentication **only from within your network**. ([here](https://serverfault.com/a/334482))

+The real vulnerability with password authentication is: When you log in with a password you transmit your password to the server.
+This means when you connect to the wrong server because of a typo, you've sent your password to them.
+With public key authentication, they cannot obtain your private key as only your public key every goes to the server. (same source)

 ### Generate ssh key pair

 Generating key pairs is done locally on home computer.